hlogeon/token-TMT/readme.md

 | 2    | March 10 - March 17 | 125%         | 115%      | 105%         |
 | 3    | March 18 - March 25 | 115%         | 105%      | 95%          |
 | 4-6  | March 26 - April 12 | 105%         | 95%       | 85%          |

+### Other terms and conditions

+There is no Hard Cap during presale stage.
+If the soft cap is not reached, refunds will be available after the lock period.
+Users supposed to call `refund()` method of Pre ICO smart-contract.

 ## How to setup development environment and run tests?